Drive investment, productivity and transformation in the department’s

 create jobs and develop skills.

-The mandate of the Department of Public Enterprises is to ensure that the
+The Department of Public Enterprises is the shareholder representative for

-strategic objectives, as articulated in the national development plan, the new
+objectives, as articulated in the National Development Plan (NDP), the medium-

-growth path and the industrial policy action plan.
-In the current economic
+term strategic framework (MTSF), the new growth path and the industrial policy

-to drive its developmental objectives of creating jobs, and for enhancing
+strategic objectives of creating jobs, and enhancing equity and

-socioeconomic transformation.
-The department does not directly execute
+transformation.
+The department does not directly execute programmes but seeks

-programmes but seeks to leverage off state ownership in the economy to support
+to use state ownership in the economy to support the achievement these

 The Estimates of National Expenditure (ENE) sets out the detailed spending plans of each government department for the coming year.